 Central Virginia Regional Science Fair

-May 6 Science Challenge Fair for 6th-8th Graders & 5th Grade Science Stars (see below) hosted by Central Virginia Governor's School
+May 5, 2015 Science Challenge Fair for 6th-8th Graders & 5th Grade Science Stars (see below) hosted by Central Virginia Governor's School

-Current Event: Grades 9-12: March 7-8 Regional ISEF Fair will be held at Merritt Hall, Central Virginia Community College
+Grades 9-12: March 6-7 Regional ISEF Fair will be held at Merritt Hall, Central Virginia Community College

-Students can obtain the registration form from their science teachers.
-Regisration forms with required ISEF forms are submitted by the teachers to CVRSF by Noon on February 21.
+Students can obtain the CVRSF registration form from their current science teachers.
+Regisration forms with required ISEF forms are submitted by the teachers to CVRSF by Noon on February 20.
 The Regional SRC will review the projects.
 If there is a question, the teacher and student will be notified by February 27.

-March 8 - Judges will interview students beginning at 12:30 pm.
+March 7, 2015 - Judges will interview students beginning at 12:30 pm.
 If students are taking the SAT in the morning, they need to indicate the information on the Science Fair Registration Form provided by science teachers.
-The SAT students will be required to check in by 1:00 pm but no later than 1:15 pm and will be in the second judging cycle.
+The morning SAT students will be required to check in by 1:00 pm but no later than 1:15 pm and will be in the second judging cycle.

 The Central Virginia Regional Science Fair (CVRSF) stimulates interest among high school students in many areas of science.
 Students attending Grades 9-12 in Amherst, Appomattox, Bedford, and Campbell Counties, or in the City of Lynchburg may participate.
 The science fair enables them to develop their abilities through creativeness and scientific enterprise as shown in their projects.
 The fair unites local educators at the secondary and college levels who mentor students as they learn the research process.

 The Central Virginia Regional Science Fair (CVRSF), which is affiliated with the Intel International Science & Engineering Fair (ISEF), brings together the best student projects from area high schools representing school divisions in the central part of Virginia.
 The CVRSF is operated by a regional steering committee.
 Funds from local school division annual participation fees, local college support, and local businesses and professional organizations provide the yearly operation budget.
 Each year the two grand award winners and a teacher represent the CVRSF at the Intel International Science & Engineering Fair.
 AREVA NP in Lynchburg is the Grand Sponsor of our Grand Finalists.
-The 2014 Intel ISEF will be held in Los Angeles, CA May 11-16.
-The Virginia State Science Fair will be held March 28-29, 2014 at VMI.
+The 2015 Intel ISEF will be held in Pittsburgh, PA May 10-15.
+The Virginia State Science Fair will be held March 27-28, 2015 at VMI.
 All first place and selected second place winners will be nominated to the state level.
 For VSSEF each student winner must register online and pay the registration fee.
 Parents are responsible for transporting students to and from the event.

 5th-8th Grade Opportunities:

-Central Virginia Science Fair Challenge will be held at Central Virginia Governor's School on grounds of Heritage High School.
+Central Virginia Science Fair Challenge will be hosted by Central Virginia Governor's School on grounds of Heritage High School.

-The competition for student in Grades 6-8 who are nominated by local schools based on participating in their local science fairs.
-The 5th graders are nominated by their respective schools to be part of the "2014 Science Stars."
+The competition is for students in Grades 6-8 who are nominated by local schools based on participating in their local science fairs.
+The 5th graders are nominated by their respective schools to be part of the "2015 Science Stars."
 See logistics below.